Table of Contents

 One of the biggest concerns in the banking industry today is the growing threat of generative AI (GenAI for short) and the creation of deepfakes.
 A brief recap of these terms before we move on:

-- Generative AI is a subset of Artificial Intelligence that is used to generate content in various forms, including text, images or audio.
+- Generative AI is a subset of artificial intelligence that is used to generate content in various forms, including text, images or audio.

 - Deepfake refers to an artificial image or video, generated (or edited) by using AI tools.